ahuynh42/cs_courses_berkeley/CS160/README.md

 # CS160 User Interface Design and Development
 In this course I learned how to design, prototype, and evaluate user interfaces.
+I participated in a brainstorming session, informal prototyping, and creating a design mock-up.
 I also gained experience making a simple Android app and two Alexa skills.
 ## design_final-Sleep-Aid-Alexa-Skill
 This is a journal based sleep aid Alexa skill that helps a user fall asleep.
 In a team of four, I helped design and prototype this skill.
 I wrote the back-end code for the skill in AWS, Amazon Web Services.
 We used Amazon's server to register voice inputs and perform appropriate actions.
 ## proj_01-Calorie-Calculator-Android